smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 # First Things First
 As with anything technical, there is a lack of material on that stage between beginner and professional — for me this is the stage I constantly live when it comes to software.
 Many blogs will tell you how to setup a basic GitHub Pages-hosted, Jekyll-built website, any other blogs will show you how they setup docker and microsoft azule to deploy their website.
 But not many will make that connection between "what is going on here" and "this is how you do it".
 This post tries to 1) break down what is going on "behind the scenes" as jekyll builds your website and 2) showcase my workflow and the challenges I overcame so that you can identify key blockages early on, understand why they happen, and improve upon them.

+> Some basic knowledge of Jekyll will be useful.
+You may want to read through Jekyll's quick start guide to see what is being installed and used locally like `ruby` and `bundler`.
+The tl;dr is that `ruby` is a programming languagage whose libraries are packaged in `gems`. `Bundler` manages the gems using the versions found in a local `Gemfile`, installing the specified version of various gems and their dependencies.
+The `Gemfile` is stored in the root directory of the project and the gems are downloaded and stored by `Bundler` somewhere like `/usr/local/bundle`.
+See [this stack overflow answer](https://stackoverflow.com/questions/15586216/bundler-vs-rvm-vs-gems-vs-rubygems-vs-gemsets-vs-system-ruby) for more detail.
+To dive into the nethers of the web, read [this blog post](https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).

 Here's what I'm using with links to the relevant sections:
 * [Jekyll](https://jekyllrb.com):3.8 as a static site generator (_with custom plugins_).
 Note that as of writing the next major release of Jekyll (4.0.0) has been released but I have yet to upgrade.
 * [GitHub Pages](https://pages.github.com) to _host_ the website (plus routing from a custom domain provied by [Namecheap](https://www.namecheap.com))